🇹🇷 Türkçe: Bu yazının Türkçesini oku →

-And you can use WordPress and AI together—it’s that simple.
+And you can run WordPress and AI together — that part is simple.
 The difference shows up later.
-When things start to take off—your first ten thousand visitors arrive and you suddenly need analytics, redirections, view counts, page revision history, and a hundred other things—those fancy AI-generated pages will never give you the power that WordPress does.
+When it starts to work — the first ten thousand visitors arrive and you suddenly need analytics, redirections, view counts, revision history, and a hundred other things — the AI-generated pages will not give you what WordPress does.
+AI itself works by leaning on a deep, accumulated knowledge base to solve your problem.
+So do what AI does: lean on accumulated maturity.
+Why start from zero on a new CMS, or no CMS at all, when WordPress already hands you exactly that?
+With that framing, here is what 7.0 actually brings.

 WordPress 7.0 “Armstrong” landed on May 20, 2026.
 It was originally slated to debut at WordCamp Asia in Mumbai on April 9, but the core team postponed the date after spotting a critical architectural issue.
 The result is one of the most ambitious WordPress releases in years: more than 419 core Trac tickets, over 300 bug fixes, and 400+ editor-side improvements.
 Here’s what 7.0 brings, from both a site owner’s and a developer’s point of view.